munanadi/swiggy-bot/README.md

 1. Setup twilio account and connect sandbox
 2. run local node, and tunnel to expose to public internet (using ngork or cloudlfared)
 3. Set this exposed localhost in your sandbox settings in twilio
+4. Send your code shown in twilio console to the bot to connect to it,

 ---